Samragyee RL Shah: Modelling

 In 2014, Shah was the second runner-up in the Face of Classic Diamond Jewellers fashion competition, receiving a NPR 25,000 cash prize.
 Nepali model Asmi Shrestha won the event, and Nepali actress and model Paramita RL Rana was the first runner-up.
 After the competition, Shah was featured on the cover of the M&S VMAG magazine and was also interviewed, in which she revealed her desire to become a model, and said that she felt increased self-esteem and "more beautiful and confident as a person".
 According to Shah, the fashion competition boosted her popularity and recognition, helped her hone her skills as a model, raised her confidence, and made her "realise that there is still so much to learn as a model", which encouraged her "to work hard every day."

+In 2015, Shah appeared in the music video Ek Mauka alongside debutant singer Elvis Joshi.
+The video received positive media attention and was praised for the performances of both the singer and the actress.